davekempe/icinga2/doc/6-distributed-monitoring.md

 ### <a id="distributed-monitoring-top-down"></a> Top Down

 According to feedback that we've received from the community, this is the most commonly used mode.
+The main reason for this is it allows you to centralise the configuration of the entire cluster on the master, and have minimal configuration on the satellites and clients.
+The disadvantage of this mode is that the satellites of course rely on the master to either send them check commands, or configuration, and they are therefore not as independent as the bottom up mode.

 There are two different behaviors with check execution: